openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

 ### Adding a Job

 When adding a job, check the execution time of existing jobs in the workflow.
-The new job's execution time should not exceed the time of the longest job in the workflow.
+The new job execution time should not exceed the time of the longest job in the workflow.

 If the job is time-consuming, consider running it on a post-commit/nightly/weekly basis,